martinklepsch/martinklepsch.org/_posts/2015-08-11-parameterizing-clojurescript-builds.markdown

 You can work around that with macros and emit code based on environment variables but this requires additional code and separate tools.

-With ClojureScript 1.7.48 a new macro `goog-define` has been added which allows build customization at compile time using plain compiler options.
+With ClojureScript 1.7.48 (**Update:** There was a bug in 1.7.48 `goog-define`.
+Use 1.7.107 instead.) a new macro `goog-define` has been added which allows build customization at compile time using plain compiler options.
 Let's walk through an example:

     (ns your.app)
     (goog-define api-uri "http://your.api.com")